Skip to main content

 token = credentials.token

-url = "https://some-endpoint.weaviate.network", # Replace with your Weaviate URL
+cluster_url="https://WEAVIATE_INSTANCE_URL", # Replace WEAVIATE_INSTANCE_URL with the URL

-"X-Palm-Api-Key": token,
+"X-PaLM-Api-Key": token,

 )